Inside Scoop: Tio Pepe

-Open since 1970 in New York's Greenwich Village, Tio Pepe combines two surprisingly dissimilar cuisines—Spanish and Mexican.
-Offering up a lively bar scene, a sidewalk cafe, Latino music, and a main dining room with a skylit garden patio room, chandeliers, and stone and brick walls, this restaurant is all about the ambiance, with authentic, delicious dishes to match.
+Offering up a lively bar scene, a sidewalk cafe, Latino music, and a main dining room with a skylit garden patio room, chandeliers, and stone and brick walls, this restaurant Tio Pepe all about the ambiance, with authentic, delicious dishes to match.
 (It's been holding down a prime spot in Greenwich Village since 1970.)

 Guacamole is made to order in tableside stone bowls, the corn chips are warm, the salsa is snappy, and jumbo pitchers of margaritas and excellent sangria are the order of the day.
 Tapas are also a popular option for diners looking to try an assortment of dishes that include sauteed shrimp, spanish octopus, and Price Edward mussels.
 The chef's choice, a grilled sirloin steak served with sauteed vegtables, is an excellent option as well.

 Tio Pepe Photos